Battle of Zhovkva: Aftermath

 Polish army suffered heavy casualties – Ukrainian Galician Army captured part of the supply trains with weapons that Polish army was trying to deliver to Lviv.
 According to Kurmanov, the Polish losses were: 50 POWs, 17 machine guns, 5 cars and several cannons captured.
-Another attempt to capture Zhovkva and break to Lviv occurred in March of 1919 during the Vovchukhiv offensive, but this attempt was also defeated.
-The city was finally captured by the Poles only on May 16, 1919.
+Another attempt to capture Zhovkva and break to Lviv occurred in March 1919 during the Vovchukhiv offensive, but this attempt was also defeated.
+The city was finally captured by the Poles only on 16 May 1919.